The Thorn Birds (miniseries): Plot

+The series centres on the lives of the Cleary family from the 1920s until the 1960s, who are brought from New Zealand to the Australian outback to help run the ranch of their aunt Mary Carson, and the forbidden love between Meggie Cleary and the family's priest, Father Ralph de Bricassart.

 Cast

 Development

 The novel was originally developed as a feature film with Ed Lewis attached to produce.
 Ivan Moffat wrote an early draft of the script.
 Herbert Ross was the first director, and he saw Christopher Reeve about playing the lead.
 Then Peter Weir became attached to direct; Robert Redford was the favourite to play the lead.
-Eventually Weir dropped out and Arthur Hiller was going to direct; Ryan O'Neal was mooted as a star.
+Weir dropped out and Arthur Hiller was going to direct; Ryan O'Neal was mooted as a star.
 Eventually it was decided to turn it into a mini series.

 The role of Meggie Cleary became the most sought after role of the production, and was considered the role of a lifetime.
 Many actresses campaigned and auditioned for the role over a long period of pre-production.
 British actress Lynne Frederick was one of many actresses who heavily campaigned for the role.
 Frederick even dyed her hair red to showcase herself.
 Other actresses who auditioned for the part included Michelle Pfeiffer, Jane Seymour, Olivia Newton-John, and Kim Basinger.